awslabs/aws-glue-data-catalog-client-for-apache-hive-metastore/README.md

 	git clone https://github.com/apache/hive.git

 To build the Hive client, you need to first apply this [patch](https://issues.apache.org/jira/secure/attachment/12958418/HIVE-12679.branch-2.3.patch).
-Download this patch and move it to your local Hive git repository you created above.
+Navigate to your local Hive git repository you created above and Download the patch with the following command:

+	curl https://issues.apache.org/jira/secure/attachment/12958418/HIVE-12679.branch-2.3.patch > HIVE-12679.branch-2.3.patch

  Apply the patch and build Hive.

-	git checkout branch-2.3
+	git checkout tags/rel/release-2.3.4 -b rel-2.3.4
 	patch -p0 <HIVE-12679.branch-2.3.patch
 	mvn clean install -DskipTests

-If you are using the default Maven settings, this will install a new version of patched Hive in ~/.m2/repositories/, i.e. ~/.m2/repository/org/apache/hive/hive/2.3.4-SNAPSHOT/.
-The specific version of Hive will depend on the current version in pom.xml.
-Presently, the latest version in the 2.3 branch (branch-2.3) is "2.3.4-SNAPSHOT".
-You will need this version to build the client.
+If you are using the default Maven settings, this will install a new version of patched Hive in ~/.m2/repositories/, i.e. ~/.m2/repository/org/apache/hive/hive/2.3.4/.
+Currently, this is using the specific 2.3.4 version of Hive as set in pom.xml.
+Presently, this is not the latest version in the 2.3 branch.
+Some modification will need to be done to this version of the code to build the client for later Hive versions.

 ## Building the Hive Client

-Once you have successfully patched and installed Hive locally, move into the AWS Glue Data Catalog Client repository and update the following property in pom.xml.
+Once you have successfully patched and installed Hive locally, move into the AWS Glue Data Catalog Client repository and check the following property in pom.xml.

-	<hive2.version>2.3.4-SNAPSHOT</hive2.version>
+	<hive2.version>2.3.4</hive2.version>

 You are now ready to build the Hive client.